-Additional information about accreditation and the Commission may be found at its website http://www.neasc.org/cihe/cihe.htm.
+Additional information about accreditation and the Commission may be found at its website http://cihe.neasc.org/

-January 12, 2005
+Adopted January 12, 2005 Revisions Adopted June 2, 2011

 Standard One Mission and Purposes

 The institution's mission and purposes are appropriate to higher education, consistent with its charter or other operating authority, and implemented in a manner that complies with the Standards of the Commission on Institutions of Higher Education.
 The institution's mission gives direction to its activities and provides a basis for the assessment and enhancement of the institution's effectiveness.